shiftonelabs/laravel-nomad/readme.md

 'ShiftOneLabs\LaravelNomad\LaravelNomadServiceProvider',
 ```

-For Laravel 5, open `config/app.php` and add following line to the providers array:
+For Laravel 5.0 - 5.4, open `config/app.php` and add following line to the providers array:
 ``` php
 ShiftOneLabs\LaravelNomad\LaravelNomadServiceProvider::class,
 ```

+For Laravel 5.5 an newer, no configuration is needed.
+The package will be auto-discovered.

 For Lumen 5, open `bootstrap/app.php` and add following line under the "Register Service Providers" section:
 ``` php